 Welcome to North Park Theological Seminary!
-This handbook is a companion to the NPTS Academic Catalog, (available through the North Park website), and contains further information regarding seminary life, including policies, procedures, services, and opportunities.
-Please be sure to familiarize yourself with these documents, as you are responsible for the information they contain.
-They will also provide valuable information to help you make the most of your time at North Park.
+This handbook is a companion to the NPTS Academic Catalog, and contains additional information regarding seminary life, including policies, procedures, services, and resources.
+Please familiarize yourself with the student handbook, as you are responsible for the information it contains and your enrollment as a student is your agreement to abide by all policies.
+The student handbook also provides valuable information to help you make the most of your time at North Park.

-If you have any questions regarding the information contained in this handbook, please contact Seminary Student Services.
+If you have any questions regarding the information contained in this handbook, please contact Seminary Student Services (SemServices@northpark.edu).